rwharpernc/ED-Rare-Router/docs/data-appendix.md

 4. Test fuzzy search functionality

 ### Cache Management

+#### Rare Systems Cache

+- Pre-generated cache for rare origin systems
+- To regenerate: Run `npm run fetch-rare-systems`
+- Should be updated when:
+  - New rare goods are added to dataset
+  - System names are corrected
+  - Periodically to refresh system data

+#### System Cache (User Systems)

 - System cache is automatically managed
 - To clear cache: Delete `data/systemCache.json`